tzontzy13/IN3063-TASK1/README.md

 # IN3063-TASK1
 Individual task 1 of Maths for AI

-14 Dec update:
-Hi Michael!!!

-I just finished all 3 algorithms.
-Code is not yet clean, commented or REFERENCED
+Code is found in either task1.py or task1.ipynb

-Will do that this week
+Developed using python 3.7.9